Gabe9T/Coffee-business/README.md

 1. go to my github repository for the project (https://github.com/gabe9t/projectweek8)

 2. Click the 'code' button and copy the url for HTTPS.

-3. create new folder

-4. type (npm create vite@latest) use react and javascript

-5. clone project into new folder

-6. type in these commands into git bash($npm install, npm install uuid, npm run dev, o + enter)
+3. Open Bash and type: <b>`git clone https://github.com/Gabe9T/projectweek8.git`<b>

+4. Open cloned file in VsCode

+5. to run the Project site Type these commands into terminal: `npm install`, `npm run dev`, `o + enter`

 ## Known Bugs
 * None as of now.